facundoolano/olano.dev/_drafts/2023-11-28-code-is-run-more-than-read-hopefully.md

 </p>
 </div>

-software that has users but doesn't observe how they use it, or what they need
+Software that has users but doesn't observe how they use it, or what they need.

-software that sacrifizes user experience

-software that drops features when updating its UI
+<software that sacrifizes user experience <web apps that break the browser functionality <software that drops features when updating its UI

 ### Underestimating business